roistat/php-code-conventions/README_en.md

 $repository->deleteItems();
 ```

-Fix that, so that an accidental launch wouldn't do damages:
+Fix that, so that an accidental launch wouldn't do any damage:

 Good:
 ```php